Dr Pier Pischedda

 I am a Lecturer in Linguistics and Intercultural Studies in the School of Languages, Cultures and Societies.

 I started teaching at the University of Leeds in 2011, initially as a Teaching Assistant in the Centre for Translation Studies.
 In 2012, I started an AHRC-funded PhD in Applied Linguistics whilst working as a Tutor in Linguistics and Translation Studies.
-I then completed my PhD in 2017 and a couple of years later was promoted to part-time permanent Lecturer.
+I was also the recipient of a Research Fellowship based at the Kluge Center, Library of Congress (Washington DC) in 2014-15.
+I completed my PhD in 2017 and a couple of years later was promoted to part-time permanent Lecturer.
 In 2023, I switched to a full-time permanent role and was later also promoted to grade 8.

-My main research interests lie in historical linguistics and in the use of language in multimodal media (mainly comic books, video games and picture books) across time.
+My main research interests lie in historical linguistics, contact linguistics and in the use of language in multimodal media (mainly comic books and video games) across time.
 Throughout the years, I have also developed a keen interest in other research areas, such as lavender linguistics, language attitudes and constructed languages/cultures.

 I try to bring my passion for linguistics, languages, and education into every lecture and seminar that I teach – always striving to create an enjoyable learning experience for all my students.